List of Responding Schools

 The Center for Public Interest Law and Advocacy houses the formal pro bono program as well as the public interest certificate/recognition program.
 In addition to the Center for Public Interest Law and Advocacy, the Law School supports the Agricultural Law Resource and Reference Center, the Center on Children and the Law, and the Center for Immigrants' Rights.

-Institute on Law, Religion, and Ethics - http://law.pepperdine.edu/ilre/
+Nootbaar Institute on Law, Religion, and Ethics (includes the Sudreau Global Justice Institute)

-The Feinstein Center for Pro Bono & Experiential Education - The Center runs a Pro Bono Collaborative (partnering law firms, community organizations, and law students together to work on pro bono projects), several Externship Programs (Judicial, Prosecution, and Public Interest), a Mandatory Pro Bono Program (law-related, uncompensated, not-for-credit), the Public Interest Loan Repayment Assistance Program, the Public Interest Auction which raises money for Summer Stipends, and is involved in many community partnerships through our public interest and pro bono programs.
+The Feinstein Center for Pro Bono & Experiential Education - The Center runs the Pro Bono Collaborative (partnering law firms and private attorneys, community organizations, and law students together to work on pro bono projects), several Externship Programs (Environmental and Land Use, Judicial, Government and Prosecution, Public Interest, D.C.
+Semester in Practice, New York Pro Bono Scholars Program), a Mandatory Pro Bono Experiential Learning Requirement Program (law-related, uncompensated, not-for-credit), an Alternative Spring Break Program, the Public Interest Loan Repayment Assistance Program, and is involved in many community partnerships through our public interest and pro bono programs.

 Eric Neisser Public Interest Program: http://law.newark.rutgers.edu/public-service/public-service-rutgers-newark